 Kilmorie School Governing Body

-The Kilmorie School Governing Body is made up of 11 governor places, 1 staff, 4 parent, 4 co-opted, 1 local authority governor and the Headteacher, who is an ex-officio governor and 1 associate member.
+The Kilmorie School Governing Body is currently made up of 10 governor places, 1 staff, 4 parent, 4 co-opted governors and the Headteacher, who is an ex-officio governor.
+We have one governor vacancy at present.

 We aim to provide outstanding support, leadership and guidance to Kilmorie school, its pupils, its teachers and staff in order to enable the school to achieve its aims and mission.